GeneTechTeaching/genetech/README.md

 gc()
 ```

+After this it might also be a good idea to restart you R session by going to the top menu and clicking `Session` -> `Restart R`.

 ## Contact Information

 To address exercise-related queries, we recommend exploring resources such as Googling, discussing with classmates or attending the scheduled lab sessions.